Getting Started with Kite and Solana Kit

 To create your own programs, you’ll use Anchor.
 Anchor is a framework for building Solana programs, and is the most popular way to build programs on Solana.
 Kite is designed to work seamlessly with Anchor programs.

-version 1, that has been going since 2023 - and even before that, back in 2022, when the code was part of Portal Payments.
+@solana/helpers, the most popular high-level library for@solana/web3.jsversion 1, that has been going since 2023 - and even before that, back in 2022, when the code was part of Portal Payments. - More minimal 230K compared to 2.3MB - since Kite uses Anza’s existing packages, it also doesn’t

 Kite prioritizes developer experience, assuming that if you want to use Solana in TypeScript, you probably also want to transfer tokens, work out PDA addresses, get the values from data accounts, and do all the other things that are ready to go in Kite.